robertsbaer/Tic-Tac-Toe/README.md

 ## Instructions

-1. Fork and clone this repository.
+1. Read through and fulfill the listed requirements.
-1. Change into the new directory.
+1. You will create a new repo on your personal Github account for this project.
-1. Fulfill the listed requirements.
+1. Submit this project with an issue on this repo.

 Please turn in your submission by the deadline on your cohort calendar.